Membership

 Prerequisite: PCC members must have been an ACVS Diplomate for a minimum of five years.

-When to apply: March 2024
+When to apply: Applications are closed.

 Responsibilities: The Resident Credentialing Committee (RCC) evaluates resident training logs, residency documentation, credentials applications, and applications for dual certification.
-The committee provides support and guidance to residents, residency program directors, and resident advisors, according to standards and procedures adopted by ACVS.
+The committee provides support and guidance to residents, residency program directors, and resident advisors according to standards and procedures adopted by ACVS.
 The committee evaluates all applications for membership (credentials) in the College and makes recommendations to the Board of Regents.
 The committee makes recommendations for changes in program requirements to the Board in conjunction with the Residency Program Compliance Committee.

 Committee meetings: At least one conference call per year.